KKR & Co.: 2025–present

 In February 2025, a month after acquiring Dawsongroup, British healthcare property developer Assura rejected a $2 billion takeover bid from KKR and Universities Superannuation Scheme.
 That same month, in addition to purchasing 54% of Healthcare Global Enterprises for $400 million, it acquired Fuji Soft via a tender offer, after a bidding war with Bain Capital.

+In March 2025, Darwinbox raised $140 million by Partners Group and KKR & Co. to accelerate global expansion.

+In March, Japanese manufacturer of optical equipment, Topcon, agreed to be taken private through a management buyout led by KKR, which acquired a majority stake for approximately (US$1.7 billion) alongside investments from Japan Investment Corporation and Topcon's management, valuing the company at (US$2.3 billion).

 In April, in addition to buying Datagroup for around $500 million, it agreed to acquire Assura for £1.6 billion in partnership with Stonepeak.
 In addition, it agreed to purchase for $3.1 billion a joint venture of S&P Global and CME Group called OSTTRA, responsible for providing services across interest rate, foreign exchange, equity and credit markets.

 On June 3, it backed out of a deal five months after submitting a £4 billion equity bid to acquire a majority stake in Thames Water.
-In July, when it acquired ProTein, it said it teamed up with T-mobile to buy the fiber internet company Metronet, with the two buyers each paying $4.9 billion.
+In July, when it acquired ProTein, it said it teamed up with T-Mobile US to buy the fiber internet company Metronet, with the two buyers each paying $4.9 billion.